“What is the Writing Center’s mission?”

 “Who works in the Writing Center?”

-A full-time director, an assistant director, three ESL specialists, an administrative manager, and a group of graduate and undergraduate students with special training in teaching writing staff the Writing Center.
+A full-time director, an assistant director, two English language specialists, an administrative manager, and a group of graduate and undergraduate students with special training in teaching writing staff the Writing Center.
 The writing coaches come from departments across campus and have been selected because they are good teachers.
 Coaches are trained to respond to writing assignments from across the curriculum.
 You are welcome to stop in at any time to get acquainted with our staff and services.

 “How can I encourage my students to use Writing Center services?”